 Knowing what I know now, I would choose to camp in the I or G areas so I could enjoy the peace and quiet and be closer to the lake.
 Fortunately when you’re only camping for a night, it doesn’t matter too much.

-This campground enjoys large, well-spaced campsites.
-While all shower services are closed during COVID, washrooms are open.
-I found them to be very clean and non-stinky.
+The campground in Kinbrook Island Provincial Park enjoys large, well-spaced campsites.
+There are showers and I found the washrooms to be very clean and non-stinky.
 In our case toilet paper and hand sanitizer was provided though you’re told to take your own.

 Nearby are washrooms and a playground – and as you can see in the photo, shade trees aren’t far away.